5 BedTime Meals for Building Muscles

 Derived from cow's milk just like whey, casein, the curdled residue of cheese making process forms 80 percent of the milk.
 Casein is a slow digesting protein.
 It creates a gel in the stomach that leads to a release of amino acids into the blood stream over up to 7 hours, just right to nourish your muscle fibers, when you sleep.
 The slow-digesting nature of casein doesn't make it a good choice in muscle protein synthesis, but it prevents muscle breakdown.
 To grow bigger and stronger, you need to prevent muscle breakdown and a casein shake prior to bed serves the purpose.
 Get MuscleBlaze Micellar Casein Shake to preserve your hard-earned muscles.

 Homemade yoghurt is a probiotic, calcium and protein rich snack.
-The protein found in yogurt acts as the building block for lean-muscle development.
-Consuming a cup of yogurt before bed offers 11 g of protein for nighttime muscle preservation
+The protein found in yogurt acts as the building block for building lean muscles.
+Consuming a cup of yogurt before bed offers 11g of protein for nighttime muscle preservation.

 Fish is a perfect pre-bed food source because it's high in protein content and contains healthy omega fats.
 Have it an hour before going to bed and your muscles will thank you.

-A tablespoon of peanut butter, with yoghurt and flaxseeds, is just right to provide you continued nourishment during night time.
-When you team peanut butter with yoghurt, you get generous dose of protein along with good quality fats.
+A tablespoon of peanut butter, with yoghurt and flaxseeds is just right to provide you continued nourishment during night time.
+When you team peanut butter with yoghurt, you get a generous dose of protein along with good quality fats.
 Flaxseeds on the side provide polyunsaturated fat.

 5 Rules to Eat Right for Beginners